Neutron Star Radial Perturbations for Causal, Viscous, Relativistic Fluids: Small viscosity for radial problem

 Even though Eq.~\eqref{eq:heatint} gives us a \textit{sufficient and necessary} condition for radial-mode stability, evaluating all the integrals in Eq.~\eqref{eq:heatint} for all eigenvectors is extremely complicated, and thus, we now search for simpler stability conditions.
 For example, a sufficient condition for stability is for all of $L,M,N,K$ and $H$ to be positive everywhere, but this condition is very restrictive and is unlikely to be useful.
 We can instead look for \textit{only necessary} conditions for stability based on high-frequency modes.
 One should note that any fluid model breaks down at high enough frequencies, as one exits the regime of validity or cut-off scale of the effective field theory; however, the mode at which the model breaks down should be of the order of the ratio of the radius of the star to the mean free path.
 Since this ratio is much larger than unity, we expect the condition we derive below to apply to modes before the cutoff frequency of the theory.

 High-frequency modes are dominated by $|\partial_r^2\phi_j^{(0)}|\gg|\partial_r\phi_j^{(0)}|\gg|\phi_j^{(0)}|$.
 Therefore, the terms that dominate in Eq.~\eqref{eq:heatint} are

 A necessary condition for stability based on high-frequency modes is then for the right-hand side of the above equation to be negative, which, in turn, depends on the relation between the first and second derivative of the eigenvectors.
-For example, if $|\partial_r^2\phi_j^{(0)}|/|\partial_r\phi_j^{(0)}|>>|\partial_r\phi_j^{(0)}|/|\phi_j^{(0)}|$, then the first term dominates and $L(r)\geq 0$ is the sole condition needed.
-Meanwhile, if $|\partial_r^2\phi_j^{(0)}|/|\partial_r\phi_j^{(0)}|<<|\partial_r\phi_j^{(0)}|/|\phi_j^{(0)}|$, the second term dominates, and instead $K(r)\geq 0$ is the sole necessary condition.
+For example, if $|\partial_r^2\phi_j^{(0)}|/|\partial_r\phi_j^{(0)}|\gg|\partial_r\phi_j^{(0)}|/|\phi_j^{(0)}|$, then the first term dominates and $L(r)\geq 0$ is the sole condition needed.
+Meanwhile, if $|\partial_r^2\phi_j^{(0)}|/|\partial_r\phi_j^{(0)}|\ll|\partial_r\phi_j^{(0)}|/|\phi_j^{(0)}|$, the second term dominates, and instead $K(r)\geq 0$ is the sole necessary condition.
 In contrast, if the two ratios are comparable, we might require both $L(r)\geq0$ and $K(r)\geq 0$; however, this does not take into account that the two terms can counteract each other.
 For example, if there is a region such that $K\leq 0$, then we should expect the high-frequency modes to be stable provided that $L\geq 0$ and $|L| \geq |K|$.

 With this in mind, let us analyze the different cases described above.
-First, a sufficient condition for stability of high-frequency os $L(r)\geq 0$ and $K(r)\geq 0$ everywhere inside the star.
+First, a sufficient condition for stability of high-frequency modes is $L(r)\geq 0$ and $K(r)\geq 0$ everywhere inside the star.
 Conversely, a sufficient condition for instability of high-frequency modes is $L(r)\leq 0$ and $K(r)\leq 0$ everywhere inside the star.
 Therefore, a necessary condition for stability is that $L(r)$ and $K(r)$ cannot both be negative everywhere inside the star.
-As we show below, this necessary condition can be strengthened to requiring that $L(r)$ and $K(r)$ cannot both be negative \textit{anywhere} inside the star.